Semrush Review — All the Pros and Cons

 Now, what’s important to remember about the domain overview statistics provided by Semrush is that while the majority of them are based on hard data, the traffic figures are estimates.

-And my experience of them is that they are not always 100% accurate — especially where smaller websites are concerned.
+And my experience of them is that these estimates are not always 100% accurate — especially where smaller websites are concerned.

 This observation is based on some tests I ran, where I compared Semrush traffic estimates against Google Analytics data for websites that I have access to.